Rocky Mountain vs Glacier with Kids: Going-to-the-Sun 2026

 | Annual visitors | ~4.5 million | ~3 million | Edge: Glacier (less crowded) |

+The Real-Cost Test means list price isn't trip cost.
+The table below adds lodging, food, gas, and entrance passes families actually pay — not just the headline price.
 Rocky Mountain is the clear budget winner, and it isn't particularly close.
-The savings come from two big areas: flights and lodging.
+The savings come from two areas: flights and lodging.

 Getting There

-The drive from Denver to Estes Park takes about 90 minutes.
-Kalispell to Glacier's west entrance is only 30 minutes — but the flight savings at Denver usually outweigh that advantage.
+Denver to Estes Park is 90 minutes by car; Kalispell to Glacier's west entrance is 30 minutes — but the Denver flight savings usually outweigh the longer drive.

 Where to Stay